 Liang(Divin) Yan

 I am working on generative models, exploring both their theoretical foundations and practical applications.
 I firmly believe that the boundaries of generative models extend far beyond this.
 My long-term goal is to develop the next generation of generative models that are more controllable, scalable, efficient, cost-effective, and, most importantly, grounded in first principles.
-It is my dream❤️❤️❤️!!!
+Recently, I have been working on AI for Science and Science for AI, with a emphasis on the development of generative models.
+I want to have a more principled understanding of generative models from the perspective of science, especially physics and mathematics.

 I received my research master’s degree in Applied Mathematics from Fudan University, under the esteemed supervision of the distinguished scholar Prof. Zengfeng Huang.
-I was also fortunate to receive guidance from Prof. Weiyang Ding.
 At Fudan University, my work focused on the theory and real-world applications of graph learning and generative models.

 In my view, the essence of a truly outstanding AI system is not just learning or imitation but rather creativity and the ability to generate divergent thinking.
 This perspective has led me to some simple yet unavoidable questions: